genehua/whitney-style/_sections/7-layout.markdown

 #### Scale list items appropriately
 Scale items smaller if the information in each item is relatively less important, and if the overall list is very long.
 Scale items larger if the information is more important, or if the number of items is fewer.

+## Building pages

+#### Scale content from large to small
+Place sections that use larger images and type at the top of the page to create a focused message on landing.
+As a visitor scrolls down the page, they can be presented with progressively detailed content displayed in smaller sections or regions.